Colorado District 8: Yadira Caraveo

 Endorsements: Over 30 organizations covering labor, reproductive rights and the environment.

-The Odds: The Cook Political Report and Inside Elections both rate the race as a toss-up, while Sabato’s Crytal Ball gives it a “lean Democratic” rating.
+The odds: The Cook Political Report, Inside Elections, and Sabato’s Crystal Ball all rate the race as a toss-up.
 In 2022, Caraveo won by just 0.7% of the vote with a Libertarian Party Candidate receiving more votes than her margin of victory over her Republican opponent.
+Two polls in April gave Evan leads of 1% and 5%.

 Donations by check can be written to "Caraveo for Congress" and mailed to: